Safety & Cleaning

 What if I feel uncomfortable after entering the Museum?

 If you feel uncomfortable after entering, please ask to speak with a manager or contact us after your visit at Info@BostonChildrensMuseum.org.
 We value your feedback and will work with you to find a solution.

-What if I have tickets that I bought that have not expired/expired (during pandemic)?
+What if I have tickets that I previously purchased?